ahamez/protox/README.md

 ## Namespaces

-You can prepend a namespace with a prefix using the `:namespace` option:
+For `use Protox`, you can prepend a namespace with a prefix using the `:prefix` option:

 ```elixir
 defmodule Bar do